 Mensa carnifiucium in Wrocław, Historical meat market complex in Wrocław, Poland.

-The complex emerged between the late 17th and early 18th centuries, documenting the long history of meat production and trade.
-Following its designation as a monument in 1949 and further recognition in 1962, it became protected as an important example of medieval commercial structures.
+The complex was built between the late 17th and early 18th centuries as an organized place for the meat trade in Wrocław.
+It was listed as a monument in 1949 and received further recognition in 1962, securing its protection.

 The community of curious travelers